Varija22/Exp-13/README.md

 The program successfully demonstrates how different constructors work in C++.
 The default constructor assigns a default value, the parameterized constructor assigns a user-defined value, and the copy constructor creates a new object with the same value as an existing object.
 This helps in understanding object initialization and copying in C++.

 Program 2
-Sure!
-Here are the full sections for your program:

 Aim:
 To demonstrate constructor overloading in C++ by creating multiple constructors with different numbers of parameters and initializing objects accordingly.